 Kilimanjaro Northern Circuit Route

-The Northern Circuit route is the longest and newest of the 7 established Kilimanjaro routes.
-It is considered one of the best routes because of its great acclimatisation profile, high success rates, stunning views, and comparatively ‘relaxed’ pace.
-It is also much less frequented than the other Kilimanjaro routes.
-Simply put, it is one of the best ways to experience the roof of Africa.
+The Northern Circuit route is the longest and newest of the seven established Kilimanjaro routes.
+It’s one of the best routes because of its great acclimatisation profile, high summit success rate, stunning views, and comparatively relaxed pace.
+It’s also much less crowded than the other Kilimanjaro routes.
+Simply put, it’s one of the best ways to experience the roof of Africa.

 Follow Alice’s view

 The Northern Circuit is definitely our favourite Kilimanjaro route along with the Lemosho route.
-If you have the extra time to spare, we believe that the Northern Circuit is best route to experience Mount Kilimanjaro.
-It offers near 360 degrees of stunningly beautiful scenery including the quiet, rarely visited northern slopes (the only way to see the northern part of Kili!).
-You get to explore the mountain in detail and experience all of it’s many environments thoroughly.
-We recommend choosing this Kilimanjaro climb route if you have the extra few days to spare, and a little more money to spend compared to routes like the Lemosho.
+If you have the extra time to spare, we believe that the Northern Circuit is the best route for experiencing Mount Kilimanjaro.
+For starters, it offers stunning scenery including the quiet, rarely visited northern slope.
+The Northern Circuit is the only route to show you this side of the mountain!
+You also get to explore more of Kilimanjaro via this slightly longer route, therreby enjoying its various environments thoroughly.
+We recommend choosing this Kilimanjaro climb route if you have the extra time and money available.

 ✓ Beautiful scenery